What can you do?

 * Create the right atmosphere – e.g. take your partner out for coffee, make a special meal for the two of you, take a walk through the park.

-* Begin by telling your partner how much you love/admire/appreciate him for…….whatever you truly love/admire and appreciate about him.
+* Begin by telling your partner how much you love/admire/appreciate them for…….whatever you truly love/admire and appreciate about them.

 * Remain calm and (preferably) unemotional.

-* If your partner reacts defensively, tell him that this is not about accusations, winning a battle, scoring points or anything else of that nature.
-It’s about YOU needing HIS help to resolve a problem.
+* If your partner reacts defensively, tell them that this is not about accusations, winning a battle, scoring points or anything else of that nature.
+It’s about YOU needing THEIR help to resolve a problem.

 5. TOGETHER FIND A SOLUTION